anik-amd/butex-notes/texnx/src/content/docs/L3-T1/Yarn-Manufacturing-II/Part-B/1-Jute-Manufacturing/04-01-carding-machines.md

 ## Breaker Carding Machine

 Breaker Cards are generally down striking and half-circular.
 In this machine the primary function of jute carding is done by the action of worker and cylinder and the cleaning actions is done between worker and stripper.
-It is called Breaker Card because it breaks up to the long reeds of jute.
+It is called Breaker Card because it breaks up the long reeds of jute.

 ### The main three functions of breaker Card